 What Causes Genital Warts?

 Genital warts are usually a sexually transmitted disease (STD).
 They're caused by HPV (human papillomavirus).
-There are many different strains of the HPV virus.
-Some can cause genital warts, while others can lead to cervical cancer and other types of cancer.
+This virus also can cause some types of cancer.
+But the types of HPV that cause genital warts do not usually cause cancer.

 What Are STDs?